maikroeder/encode.mouse/README.txt

 When you render the dashboard again, you will see the RNA Fractions used for the columns, and the compartment in the right row.

-If you don't want to show the techn

 Implementation
 ==============